-What Would You Do...?
+Last Quarter We Asked -What Would You Do...?

 An officer in the Machine Gun Corps at the Battle of Passchendaele, you are leading your men when you see a band of PPCLI soldiers struggling in the wake of enemy fire from a German pillbox.
+Do you...

-Do you... - a) Remain with your men and carry on; there's nothing you can do - b) Remain with your men but send word for reinforcements - c) Hand over command to an NCO and lead a raid on the pill box - d) Order an NCO to lead a raid and save the Infantry company Answer:
+- a) Remain with your men and carry on; there's nothing you can do - b) Remain with your men but send word for reinforcements - c) Hand over command to an NCO and lead a raid on the pill box - d) Order an NCO to lead a raid and save the Infantry company c) Hand over command to an NCO and lead a raid on the pill box

+Answer:

-c) Hand over command to an NCO and lead a raid on the pill box See Page 8 to learn about the Victoria Cross Recipient who helped his former Regiment at the Battle of Passchendaele
+See Page 8 to learn about the Victoria Cross Recipient who helped his former Regiment at the Battle of Passchendaele, 1917.

 Medak Pocket

 By: Ms. Paula

 In the late summer '93, Lieutenant-Colonel Jim Calvin, commanding 2PPCLI, arrived in the Medak Pocket of the Croatian region.
 While creating a buffer zone (also known as the demilitarized buffer zone) between the Serbian civilians and the Croatian troops, 2nd Battalion patrols were regularly fired on.

 On 9 September 1993, Croatian troops launched an all-out attack on the Medak Pocket.
-Many times the Croatian troops attempted to remove or "cleanse" the Serbian population from the Medak Pocket area.
-The day before the "The Medak Pocket Agreement" was to go into effect, Lieutenant-Colonel Calvin reviewed the operation plans with his subordinate officers and NCOs (Non-Commissioned Officers).
-The operation was to go in four phases starting on September 15th.
-The four phases of this operation were: Phase 1 - To occupy the Serbian frontlines.
+Many times the Croatian troops attempted to remove the Serbian population from the Medak Pocket area.

+The day before the "The Medak Pocket Agreement" was to go into effect, Lieutenant-Colonel Calvin reviewed the operation plans with his subordinate officers and NCO's (Non-Commissioned Officers).
+The operation was to go into four phases starting on 15 September.
-Phase 2 - Establish a crossing point in the "No-Man's Land" on the main road that runs the length of the valley between the opposing armies.
-Phase 3 - To secure the crossing point as well as to occupy the Croatian forward positions.
-And, Phase 4 - To make sure that the Croatians withdrew from their pre-September 9th positions as well as to completely separate the opposing forces and the new demilitarized zone (DMZ) established.

 Unfortunately, implementing this new agreement did not go as planned.
-September 15th was the day that the PPCLI held their ground against a Croatian assault.
+15 September was the day that the PPCLI held their ground against a Croatian assault.
 The Croatians launched the assault by using mortars and heavy machine gun fire.
 Some of the PPCLI positions were under constant fire for 12 hours straight.
-When a ceasefire was brokered by the United Nations, the Croatians backed off of PPCLI positions.
+When a ceasefire was brokered by the United Nations, the Croatians backed off from the PPCLI positions.

-In the morning hours of 16 September, members of the 2nd Battalion woke up and saw a horrifying sight.
-They could see smoke rising from several villages and heard explosions as well as occasional bursts of automatic rifle fire on the Croatian side.
-It became all too clear why the Croatians resisted the Patricia's advance.
-They were giving the Croatian Special Police the time they needed to finish their ethnic "cleansing" of the villages.
+In the morning hours of 16 September, members of the 2nd Battalion could see smoke rising from several villages and heard explosions as well as occasional bursts of automatic rifle fire on the Croatian side.
 The members of the 2nd Battalion couldn't do a thing except listen helplessly to the shooting and explosions in the villages.
-When the Croatian Special Police left, Lieutenant-Colonel Calvin sent out patrols to search for any evidence of war crimes and to try to stop any further atrocities the Croatian troops were suspect of doing against the Serbian civilians.
-Not long after 2PPCLI convoy left, under the command of Major Drew, they found themselves unable to enter the buffer zone in the Medak Pocket because of obstacles that the Croatian troops had created.
-The Croatian troops were protected by a minefield as well as a T-72 main battle tank on the left, and two towed anti-tank guns including a bank of Sagger missiles on the right.
+When the Croatians left, Lieutenant-Colonel Calvin sent out patrols to search for any evidence of what the Croatian troops were suspect of doing against the Serbian civilians.

+Not long after 2PPCLI convoy left, under the command of Major Drew, they found themselves unable to enter the buffer zone in the Medak Pocket because of the obstacles that the Croatian troops had created.
+The Croatian troops were protected by a minefield as well as tanks.
 All were pointed at the Patricias.
 The Senior Croatian officer Brigadier General Mezic, the senior liaison officer to local Croat Operational Zone Commander General Ademi, absolutely refused to allow the convoy to pass.
 All weapons from the Croatian troops and the Patricias were ready to engage.
 Throughout this very tense standoff, which lasted for over an hour, these highly trained and disciplined Patricias maintained their cool as the Croatian troops grew increasingly uneasy.
-When Lieutenant-Colonel Calvin arrived on the scene, he had a very heated argument with the ranking Croatian officer Brigadier General Mezic.
-Mezic was using this as a stall tactic which was allowing the Croatian Special Police the time they needed to erase evidence of the ethnic cleansing.
-Finally Lieutenant-Colonel Calvin had enough.
-He went before 20 international journalists and media crew, making sure the camera crews were filming the Croatians' very obvious interference with